 This is a difficult task, but don’t get frustrated.
 You may want to look up YouTube videos to learn the technique and fastest ways.

 Step 4: Repeat and Sanding

 You will want to repeat step 3 a few more times for a total of two or three coats.

 This may sound like a lot, but this will ensure you will get the smoothest walls as possible.

 Also, since the coats dry relatively fast, you can complete this project also relatively fast.

 After you have all of the coats applied, you will want to go in sandpaper and sand down any of the peaks, and just smooth it out.

-We recommend using a sanding pole to help you reach up to heights.
+I recommend using a manual sanding pole to help you reach up to heights.
 This will make the process eaiser.